 Stress, depression and anxiety effect our levels of energy, social relationships, ability to deal with each day and our degree of peace.

 Each day we are around challenging situations.
 Some people are very effected by driving dramas.
 Others are able to stay calm in that context but can be very shaken up by a comment from a co-worker.
+And many people can keep up a certain persona at work, but at home find it hard to not overreact.
+I don’t think that it’s an issue of self-control as much as working on gaining insight and self-awareness.
 How do we navigate this?

 Be aware of what hits your stuff or pushes your buttons.
 Often, it is the same type of situation or comment that creates a reaction.
 What is the underlying pattern?

 Combining insight from psychology, philosophy and meditations, breathing and yoga stretches can be very effective in working through racing thoughts, falls into discouragement and daily frustrations.
 Remember also that these situations are our teachers and our lessons.
 We think we’d only be peaceful if we were away from them, but they are there to show us something about ourselves.

 Byron Katie says, “An uncomfortable feeling is not an enemy.
 It’s a gift that says, “Get honest; inquire.”
 We reach out for alcohol, or television, or credit cards, so we can focus out there and not have to look at the feeling.